mmagnus/rna-tools/README.md

   --version
   -r, --report          get report
-  --delete-anisou       remove files with ANISOU records, works with --inplace -c, --clean           get clean structure
+  --delete-anisou       remove files with ANISOU records, works with --inplace --split-alt-locations
+                        @todo
+  -c, --clean           get clean structure
-  --is_pdb              check if a file is in the pdb format --is_nmr              check if a file is NMR-style multiple model pdb --un_nmr              Split NMR-style multiple model pdb files into
-                        individual models [biopython]
-  --orgmode             get a structure in org-mode format <sick!>
+  --is_pdb              check if a file is in the pdb format --is_nmr              check if a file is NMR-style multiple model pdb --un_nmr              Split NMR-style multiple model pdb files into individual models [biopython] --orgmode             get a structure in org-mode format <sick!>
   --get_chain GET_CHAIN
                         get chain, .e.g A
   --fetch               fetch file from the PDB db --fetch_ba            fetch biological assembly from the PDB db --get_seq             get seq
+  --compact             with --get_seq, get it in compact view'
+                        $ rna_pdb_toolsx.py --get_seq --compact *.pdb
+                        # 20_Bujnicki_1
+                        ACCCGCAAGGCCGACGGCGCCGCCGCUGGUGCAAGUCCAGCCACGCUUCGGCGUGGGCGCUCAUGGGU # A:1-68
+                        # 20_Bujnicki_2
+                        ACCCGCAAGGCCGACGGCGCCGCCGCUGGUGCAAGUCCAGCCACGCUUCGGCGUGGGCGCUCAUGGGU # A:1-68
+                        # 20_Bujnicki_3
+                        ACCCGCAAGGCCGACGGCGCCGCCGCUGGUGCAAGUCCAGCCACGCUUCGGCGUGGGCGCUCAUGGGU # A:1-68
+                        # 20_Bujnicki_4

   --get_ss              get secondary structure --rosetta2generic     convert ROSETTA-like format to a generic pdb --get_rnapuzzle_ready
-                        get RNApuzzle ready (keep only standard atoms).Be default it does not renumber residues, use --renumber_residues [requires biopython] --rpr                 alias to get_rnapuzzle ready) --no_hr               do not insert the header into files --renumber_residues   by defult is false --dont_rename_chains  used only with --get_rnapuzzle_ready.
-By default --get_rnapuzzle_ready rename chains from ABC.. to stop behavior switch on this option --dont_fix_missing_atoms
+                        get RNApuzzle ready (keep only standard atoms).'
+                        Be default it does not renumber residues, use --renumber_residues [requires BioPython]
+  --rpr                 alias to get_rnapuzzle ready) --no_hr               do not insert the header into files --renumber_residues   by defult is false --dont_rename_chains  used only with --get_rnapuzzle_ready.
+                        By default:
+                           --get_rnapuzzle_ready rename chains from ABC.. to stop behavior switch on this option --dont_fix_missing_atoms
                         used only with --get_rnapuzzle_ready --dont_report_missing_atoms